marcinkapturski/github-actions-workflows/README.md

 Depending on the event `github.event.inputs.environment == 'localhost' ` `github.event_name == 'pull_request'`
 <br />Steps will build project packages, the app for testing and save build folder with the app itself

+The steps will build project packages and the app for testing and then save the build folder with the app itself based on specific event conditions, namely, when `github.event.inputs.environment` is set to 'localhost' and 'pull_request'.

         - name: Build packages
             run: yarn